drivendataorg/cloudpathlib/docs/docs/authentication.md

 All subsequent instances of that service's cloud paths (in the example, all subsequent `S3Path` instances) will reference the same client instance.

 You can also explicitly instantiate a client instance.
 You will need to do so if you want to authenticate using any option other than the environment variables from the table in the previous section.
 (To see what those options are, check out the API documentation pages linked to in the table above.)
-You can then use that client instance's cloud path factory method, or pass it into a cloud path instantiation
+You can then use that client instance's cloud path factory method, or pass it into a cloud path instantiation.

 ```python
 from cloudpathlib import S3Client